What Is Credit Card Consolidation?

 Types of Credit Card Consolidation

-As mentioned before, there are three ways to consolidate credit card debt, and each option is best suited for different scenarios.
+As mentioned earlier, there are three ways to consolidate credit card debt, and each option is best suited for different scenarios.

-If you meet the eligibility requirements, debt management plans work best in most cases.
-Credit card consolidation loans work for individuals with good credit and solid income.
-If your debt has been sold to a collection agency, debt settlement might be your only choice.
+If you meet the eligibility requirements and you’re serious about getting your financial house in order, debt management plans work best in most cases.
+Credit card consolidation loans work for individuals with good credit, solid income, and a high degree of personal discipline.
+If your debt has been sold to a a debt collector, debt settlement might be your only choice.

-Debt management programs (DMPs) are one of the lesser-known credit card debt consolidation options, but are the easiest one to qualify for and might be the most effective of any method.
+While one of the lesser-known credit card consolidation options, debt management programs (DMPs) are the easiest one to qualify for and might be the most effective.

-There is no loan involved so credit scores are not a qualifying factor.
-The nonprofit credit counseling agencies that administer DMPs, work with the card companies to reduce interest rates and come up with an affordable monthly payment, based on your income.
+DMPs do not involve taking out a loan.
+Your credit score will not be a qualifying factor.
+Instead, the nonprofit credit counseling agencies that administer DMPs receive breaks from the card companies to reduce interest rates and develop an affordable monthly payment, based on your income.

 Interest rates on your credit card debt typically drop to around 8%, sometimes even lower.
 The counseling agencies also try to eliminate or reduce late payment fees.

 Credit counseling agencies do look at your credit report to make an honest evaluation of your income and expenses.
-If they see that there is enough income to pay down the debt, they enroll you in a debt management program that usually takes three years to complete.
+If they see that there is enough income to pay down the debt, they enroll you in a debt management program.
+These programs usually take 3-5 years to complete.

 If your situation doesn’t fit their parameters, they recommend one of the other credit card consolidation options as a solution.